aneeshd16/vscode-opengrok/README.md

 ## Features

 * Open file with line reference in your browser.
-* Search your codebase with OpenGrok - Coming soon.
+* Search your codebase with OpenGrok.

 ## Extension Settings